Rocketgraphai/rocketgraph/README.md

 ### Configuration for the xGT Server

-The frontend, backend, and database containers must be run on the same host.
+The Mission Control frontend, backend, and database containers must be run on the same host.
 However, the xGT server can be run in the following ways:
  - In a Docker container as part of the Compose project.
- - In an isolated Docker container (separate from the Compose project) on the same host as the desktop.
+ - In an isolated Docker container (separate from the Compose project) on the same host as Mission Control.
- - Installed from an RPM on the same host as the desktop.
+ - Installed from an RPM on the same host as Mission Control.
- - On a different host than the desktop, either in a Docker container or installed from an RPM.
+ - On a different host than Mission Control, either in a Docker container or installed from an RPM.

 #### xGT as Part of the Compose Project